Attendance and Absence

 Each day of absence is five hours of lost learning – represented by a single LEGO brick in the above graphic.
 Whilst 95% attendance over five school years may seem like a positive achievement, it still equates to over nine weeks of lost learning – around one quarter of a school year!
 For every 5% further reduction in attendance, another quarter of a year is lost between Years 7-11.
 I am sure you can imagine the number of missing bricks in a child’s learning that this equates to and the impact this will have on their outcomes at GCSE and beyond.

-Our revised Attendance Strategy, which follows the Dorset Attendance Service procedures can be found here.
+The Christchurch Learning Federation Attendance Policy, which follows the Dorset Attendance Service procedures, can be found here.

 In view of the above, no leave of absence will be granted during term time except in exceptional circumstances.
 For this reason, should you wish to take your child out of school for any leave of absence (holidays or otherwise) requests will not be routinely granted.
 It is essential that any requests for leave of absence be made in writing to your child’s Head of Year.
 Any absence which has not been authorised by the school will be recorded as ‘unauthorised’ and this has the potential to impact on your child’s overall absence figure and could result in legal action.